Ministry Intern Scheme

 - Praying: Opportunity to lead prayers at the Sunday services

-Whilst these form the backbone of the ministry trainee's ministry, there is opportunity to be involved in many other areas such as:
+Whilst these form the backbone of the ministry intern's ministry, there is opportunity to be involved in many other areas such as:

 - Leading at Christianity Explored